BRAZIL SOLO TRAVEL GUIDE

 - be open to meeting and talking with new people – that is where a lot of the travel experience lies – but be careful on how you divulge personal information.

 - research places in advance, if possible, so you know what to expect (i.e., “have a familiar view” – I like to Google the street view of new addresses I’m going to first).

 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

-BUDGET TRAVEL TIPS
+BRAZIL BUDGET TRAVEL TIPS

 Brazil’s summer is December to March and it can get quite hot no matter where you go.
-Winter is June to September, which is considered their high season.
-March and April are considered the cheapest time to visit Brazil.
-The winter season holds good fares, too.
+Winter is June to September, which is considered their high season but still holds good travel fares.
 Considering that the weather is still warm (lowest temperatures remain round 20oC/70oF in July) during their winter, I consider this still a good time to go, especially if you are headed to the Amazon and Pantanal regions.

 Brazilians are much fun to hang out with – they have a great sense of humor and are very hospitable.
 When you’re with them you feel like one of the family.
 I’m ashamed to admit it took me many years to get to Brazil – yah, life gets in the way sometimes.
-I finally made it in 2018 to visit one of my Marin girlfriends and her family in Rio and Angra dos Reis as well as do my first international dives in Buzios.
-I’ll share soon my Brazilian tips and tales.
+I finally made it to Brazil in 2018 to visit one of my Marin girlfriends and her family in Rio and Angra dos Reis, as well as do my first international dive in Buzios.
+I’ll share soon my Brazilian tips and ideas.

 Brazilians are some of my favorite people, and my Brazilian friends are some of the best people I know.
 Period.